ashejim/C769/_build/html/_sources/resources.md

 Students have reported missed mistakes when using the Google doc Grammarly extension.
 Therefore, we advise copying content directly into the app or purchasing the premium version compatible with MS Word.
 :::

-#### Sources
+#### Sources and formatting
-Your paper should adhere to [APA guidelines](https://apastyle.apa.org/style-grammar-guidelines).
+ Sources and format should follow [APA guidelines](https://cm.wgu.edu/t5/Writing-Center-Knowledge-Base/I-Need-Help-with-APA-Style/ta-p/33524).
 Avoid reference errors by using the [MS Word Reference Tool](https://support.microsoft.com/en-us/office/create-a-bibliography-citations-and-references-17686589-4824-4940-9c69-342c289fa2a5) to create and manage references.

 ### Libraries
 - [WGU's library](https://wgu.libguides.com/friendly.php?s=library)